Star Funding, Inc. logo

 Frequently Asked Questions

-How long does Star Funding, Inc. take to show results?
+How does Star Funding, Inc. compare to similar companies?

 Star Funding is designed for established small-to-mid-market businesses with commercial transactions, government contracts, or receivables management needs—not for personal, consumer, or micro-business lending.
 The primary caveat is opacity: no published pricing, APR, minimum credit scores, or detailed qualification criteria make it impossible to assess affordability or eligibility without direct inquiry.